Stay up to date

 Point of Sale Attacks

-Point of Sale malware made it to the mainstream media when American retail giant Target was breached due to a basic network segmentation error.
+Point of Sale malware made it mainstream media when American retail giant Target was breached due to a basic network segmentation error.
 Cybercriminals uploading malware on the point of Sale (PoS) systems allowed data-stealing from cash registers using keyloggers, RAM scrapers, affecting millions of consumers.
-A PoS compromise delivers instant results for threat actors; it is a lucrative attack vector, facilitating the sale of credit card data on the dark web.
+A PoS compromise delivers instant results for threat actors; it is a lucrative attack vector, facilitating credit card data on the dark web.

 What was previously a tick in the box activity now requires a proactive approach towards data security.
 Compliance and regulations (SOX, HIPPA, PCI DSS) have introduced stringent requirements in line with the increased malicious activity.